jfmartinz/functionErrors/README.md

 # Metacrafters: Project
-In this project I made a simple `AgeRestrictionClub` contract designed to check if someone is eligible to enter a club based on their age.
+In this project I made a simple `club` contract designed to check if someone is eligible to enter a club based on their age.

 ## Project requirments:
 For this project, write a smart contract that implements the `require()`, `assert()` and `revert()` statements.